RedTopper/3DS-Homebrew-Menu-Wiki/Home-FAQ.md

 #### Why won't the online updater show up in my launcher?
 What folder should I place the updater?

 Download launcher.zip from the repository root and extract it to your SD card's root.
 Then, run the updater.
 It should fix the updater not appearing AND give you the most current version.
-An auto updater is also included in the grid launcher folder of this repository.
+The updater should be placed at /gridlauncher/update.

 #### Why do themes not shuffle on wake?